 Who We Are

-Special Needs Trust Administration for People in New York
+Special Needs Trust Administration

 Through the grants we award to Chapters of the Arc New York, our services further enhance the lives of people with intellectual and developmental disabilities by providing the means to fund recreational opportunities, guardianship services, and more.